Jasonbrown7/inbox-concierge/apps/web/README.md

 - **`src/components`**: Contains reusable components.
   - `ui/`: Holds the components added from `shadcn/ui`.
   - `InboxPageSkeleton.tsx` / `ThreadPageSkeleton.tsx`: Custom skeleton components that provide a polished loading state for their respective pages.
+  - `RuleDialog.tsx`: A dialog component for creating, viewing, and deleting classification rules.
+  - `ThreadList.tsx`: A presentational component responsible for rendering the list of email threads.
 - **`src/hooks`**: Contains custom React hooks.
   - `useUser.ts`: A hook to fetch and cache the current user's authentication status.
+  - `useInbox.ts`: A custom hook that encapsulates all data-fetching and mutation logic for the inbox page.
 - **`src/lib`**: Contains library configurations and utilities.
   - `axios.ts`: A pre-configured Axios instance for API calls.
+  - `api.ts`: Centralizes all client-side API fetching functions.

 ## Design & Data Flow